Low-frequency radio telescopes sensitivity to light dark matter: Dark matter-photon conversion

 \section{Dark matter-photon conversion}

-In this section, we describe the theoretical framework for DM ALP (DP) to photon conversion in unmagnetised astrophysical targets.
+In this section, we describe the theoretical framework for DM conversion into photons in unmagnetised astrophysical targets, for both ALPs and DPs.
 All expressions that involve particle masses or frequencies are most compactly written in natural units ($\hbar=c=1$).